-Artistic ApproachThe brushes and my hands have to do the job, not me, not my brain, that does not work
+Artists ApproachThe brushes and my hands have to do the job, not me, not my brain, that does not work ..

 I paint… it makes me happy!

 Every time I start a new painting, I am thrilled and in total panic at the same time.
-I think every artist knows that feeling.
+I think every artist whom you would ask about his Artists Approach knows that feeling.
 Even though it is not easy to endure: It is a wonderful feeling!
-However, this panic creates chaos in my head.
+This panic however creates chaos in my head.

 Sometimes it appears that the painting already knows what it wants to be.
 Then all I have to do is to surrender, to look and above all to rely on my brushes, which then just do the job, because they know what to do.

-Furthermore, the colors shouldn’t be pastel, they should not be floating.
-A pastel-colored world does not exist.
-The world is not only nice and sweet.
+Furthermore, the colors shouldn’t be pastel and they should not be floating.
+A pastel-colored world does not exist, because the world is not only nice and sweet.
 I love deep and full colors.
-You can not achieve this effect by putting the right color in one go, only by creating a new layer over it each time again.
+You can not achieve this effect by putting the right color in one go, but only by creating a new layer over it each time again.
 It looks like a beautiful, brightly colored city.
 But when you take a close view, you’ll see that it is impossible to build a world like this.

-Usually towns are in the dark.
-There are no people on the streets and the moon is shining.
-In every painitng you’ll see the light shining on the city.
-It reflects the mood of the city.
-This mood determines the title of the painting.
+Usually the towns are in the dark.
+There are no people on the streets and the moon is shining, so in every painting you’ll see that light of the moon shining on the city.
+It reflects the mood of the city an often this mood determines the title of the painting.

 Silence on a Sunday Morning

 As I painted this work, I was thinking of the book my mother used to read from as I was a child.
 I then saw the story come to life in beautiful colors.
 During painting, it was as if the houses were looking at me.
-I felt the silence of the Sunday morning.
-All people are still sleeping.
-The moon is still shining.
-Nobody has to go to work.
-Sunday is a special day..
+I felt the silence of the Sunday morning as all the people were still sleeping an where the moon was still shining.
+Nobody is awake or has to go to work, because Sunday is a special day...

 Urbe in Orbem

-A chaotic colourful water surface mirrors in a water drop.
-In the drop a city is created with clear lines and harmonious color distribution.
-A second drop jumps out of the water in the background.
-It is a little child of the big water drop.
+A chaotic colourful water surface mirrors in a water drop and in that drop a city is created with clear lines and harmonious color distribution.
+A second drop jumps out of the water in the background as if it is a little child of the big water drop.

 Water has an appeal to me.
 When I see water, for example a ditch or a river, I would prefer to bathe in it or at least paddle.
-The exciting thing about water is that it can reflect all kinds of beautiful things, as if you could take it.
-But it is not there.
-It is not real.
+The exciting thing about water is that it can reflect all kinds of beautiful things, as if you could take it, but it is not there, because it is not real.

 In most of my paintings, water flows through the city.
 In this work the city is born from the water.